 Build Your Online Brand

-In today’s digital age, a resume goes hand-in-hand with a LinkedIn profile.
+In today's digital age, a resume goes hand-in-hand with a LinkedIn profile.
 Employers, networking contacts, former co-workers and others are looking for you online.
-Make sure that what they find is what you want them to find by building a strong LinkedIn profile.
+Make sure what they find is what you want them to find by building a strong LinkedIn profile.
 It appears high up in Google search results and offers a more detailed overview of your professional experience than a standard resume.

 There are many sections you can add to your profile, but at a minimum, you should include: